 Is Beef Tallow Healthier Than Butter?
-What Are The Differences?
+How Do They Differ?

 Is beef tallow healthier than butter?
 Generally, yes.
 Beef tallow provides a more stable fat for high-temperature cooking and supports heart health with its higher monounsaturated fat content.
 Butter is also one of the best fat sources but has higher saturated fat and cholesterol levels.
 Based on these differences, let’s compare tallow and butter and see how we can use them.

 Is Beef Tallow Healthier Than Butter?
-What Are The Differences?
+How Do They Differ?

 Highlights